YeduKrishnaP/SSSIHMS-Data-Transfer/README.md

 Turns out a scheduled task that runs when the user is not logged in will be run in a separate environment by itself, which is hidden from the user.
 So, I came up with a Minimum Program that has no GUI and just executes the code with a logger facility, which sends mails to a given mail list with logs as attachments.

-- [ ] Need to come up with a solution for GUI T_T
+- [x] Need to come up with a solution for GUI
       Could be done with two processes.
 One that runs silently when the user is logged out, other that is run when the user logs in
       ****But, is a daily GUI even required when the email client sends notifications everyday?****

 Need to make the installation process user-friendly - Currently, the user needs to schedule the task manually etc. (trying out SCHTASKS)

-- [ ] Add option to browse and select the folder in EditPaths.py
+- [x] Add option to browse and select the folder in EditPaths.py

 ### To do:
 - [x] Happy Path and Minimum Viable Product